eddyerburgh/notes/docs/computer-architecture/instructions.md

 Registers have faster access times and higher throughput than memory, and so registers are preferred to memory when possible {% cite P&H:RISC-V -l 180 %}.

-Programs are normally register-constrained, i.e., programs often have more variables than there are registers. **Spilling registers** is the process of storing less frequently used variables in memory {% cite P&H:RISC-V -l 180 %}.
+Programs are normally register-constrained, i.e. programs often have more variables than there are registers. **Spilling registers** is the process of storing less frequently used variables in memory {% cite P&H:RISC-V -l 180 %}.

 A **register-memory architecture** allows operations to be performed on (or from) memory. x86 is a register-memory architecture.